 The eclectic range of vehicles spans the years 1900 to 1988.

 Each vehicle has a story.
 “We’ll have that reflected in the display.
 For example, we bought a Lamborghini out of the container it had been sitting in for 24 years.
-It’s a neat story and that particular car is sitting in the museum with the dust still on it at we found it.
+It’s a neat story, and that particular car is sitting in the museum with the dust still on it as we found it.

 They also plan to host events on-site.
 The Gold Coast Motor Museum opened its doors on October 2nd, 2020.

-The brothers love the chance to combine their passion and share the cars they love with the public.
-It’s been a huge effort (they also have their hands tied running their successful business Aqualuama LED Lighting) but they’re best mates and love a challenge.
-Especially one in honor of their father.
+The brothers love the chance to combine their passion for cars and share them with the public.
+It’s been a huge effort, but they’re best mates and love a challenge.